willhunt914/CirclePython/README.md

 ## Hello_CircuitPython

 ### Description & Code
-The goal of this asignment was to make the Led Blink
+The goal of this asignment was to make the Led change colors

-Here's how you make code look like code:

 ```python
 import board